Jamie-Behan/Indicator_Visualizations/README.md

 - "**Indicator_Visualizations_app.R**" - .R that houses code to build and run Shiny app

-- "**making_big_ecodata_df.R**" - .R file used to pull relevant data from ecodata package in R, and wrange data into consistent format to be read in Shiny app
+- "**making_big_ecodata_df.R**" - .R file used to pull relevant data from ecodata package in R, and wrangle data into consistent format to be read in Shiny app
     -   *this file will be updated such that data pull processes from ecodata can be streamlined & updated on a regular basis

-### **2. "Data" folder containing Environmental data and fisheries stock data used in the shiny app:**
+### **2. "Data" folder containing environmental data and fisheries stock data used in the shiny app:**

 - "**Plaice_data_dependentvar.xlsx**" - American plaice stock data